basso/gettopirate/README.md

 # gettopirate
 Full of bugs, does not work yet

+## Todo
+- Fix namingdecoder to remove episode name in scenerelease.
+- Implement email, to bother you.
+- Implement clean filter?
+(Only use ShowRSS.. might not be needed)

 ## What does decode
 Show Name S05E08 720p HDTV x264 KILLERS